Nova Scotia Photography by Art Whitton

 A lot of driving and a lot of photo ops along the way.
 The route was mix of my interests (photographic subjects) and my brother’s (history, scenery).
 Since this post is about Nova Scotia Photography, I’ll stick to the photographic aspects of the road trip.

 This first post will show the first leg of the trip from Halifax to Truro as we spent time along the south coast of Nova Scotia.
-My second post shows the trip from Truro to Prince Edward Island and back to Nova Scotia.
+My second post shows the trip from Truro to Prince Edward Island and back to Nova Scotia and along the Cabot Trail.

 Halifax to Peggy’s Cove